Last updated

 .tz(timeZone)

-- .add(timeSlotMinutes, timeUnit)
+- .add(timeSlotMinutes, 'minutes')

-+ .add(increment, timeUnit)
++ .add(increment, 'minutes')

 .toDate();

-- const millisecondBeforeStartTime = new Date(startTime.getTime() - 1);
+const millisecondBeforeStartTime = new Date(startTime.getTime() - 1);

 return findBookingUnitBoundaries({

-+ // add isFirst param to determine first time slot handling
++ // Add isFirst param to determine first time slot handling

-+ currentBoundary: findNextCustomBoundary(startTime, 'minute', timeZone, true),
++ currentBoundary: findNextBoundary(millisecondBeforeStartTime, 1, timeUnit, timeZone, true),

 startMoment: moment(startTime),